 As a person-centred counsellor of experience, my humanistic approach helps you look at yourself in a conscious way and understand why your life is the way it is and for you to gain your own insights and realisations, rather than me interpreting your thoughts and ideas.

-As a person-centred counsellor of experience, my aim is to provide you with a safe and supportive environment wherein you can explore what is troubling you, reach decisions, as appropriate, and move forward with your life.
+My aim is to provide you with a safe and supportive environment wherein you can explore what is troubling you, and sometimes you don't know why you feel a certain way, but by exploring you can find links and reach decisions, as appropriate, and really move forward with your life.

-My practice is to arrange an initial session, for which I charge my usual fee, so that we can judge whether we will be able to work productively together.
+My practice is to arrange an initial session, for which I charge £20.00, so that we can judge whether we will be able to work productively together.
 I welcome enquiries from both Adults and young people (17+).

 Training, qualifications & experience

 I have experience working with young people (17 plus) and Adults.

 I have worked as a counsellor in Canterbury College and (CCS) Community Counselling Service in Canterbury.

 BACP is one of the UK’s leading professional bodies for counselling and psychotherapy with around 60,000 members.
 The Association has several different categories of membership, including Student Member, Individual Member, Registered Member MBACP, Registered Accredited Member MBACP (Accred) and Senior Registered Accredited Member MBACP (Snr Acccred).

 Registered and accredited members are listed on the BACP Register, which shows that they have demonstrated BACP’s recommended standards for training, proficiency and ethical practice.
 The BACP Register was the first register of psychological therapists to be accredited by the Professional Standards Authority (PSA).

 Accredited and senior accredited membership are voluntary categories for members who choose to undertake a rigorous application and assessment process to demonstrate additional standards around practice, training and supervision.